-External Stakeholder Comments Natural Resources Wales Some of the woodland within the site boundary appears to be classified as Ancient Semi-Natural Woodland (ASNW).
-Foul water drains to Gowerton STW.
-MOU issues.
-Aerial photographs show that much of the site is dominated by mature woodland.
-BAP Habitat.
-Buildings and mature trees should be assessed/surveyed for suitability for bats.
-Nearby records for badger.
-Likely to be utilised by bats.
-WFD Moderate-Llan The River Llan lies to west of the site and Zone C2 follows this river.
-Dwr Cymru Water Supply: Initial Comments for Candidate Sites in the Ward: The local water supply network for this ward is suffice to meet the projected growth promoted.
+CCS Environmental Health No comments CCS Education Glyncollen Primary: Limited surplus capacity.
+Extension provided 2014 to remove temporary accommodation.
+An increase in pupil numbers will leave the school with No Surplus capacity Morriston Comprehensive: New build has been completed.
+There is some capacity to take increase in pupil numbers, however all the developments proposed for Morriston catchment will take this school over capacity.
+Therefore investment required External Stakeholder Comments Natural Resources Wales Aerial photographs suggest BAP Habitat comprising of: woodland, grassland and scrub.
+Likely to support and provide foraging for bats.
+Site provides good connectivity.
+A PRoW crosses the north-west corner of the site Groundwater vulnerability Dwr Cymru Water Supply: Initial Comments for Candidate Sites in the Ward: The local water supply network for this ward is sufficient to meet the projected growth promoted.
 However, for the large sites in particular, some modest off-site mains will be required to service the sites.
 Site Specific Comments on the Draft Proposals Map : A water supply can be made available to service the proposed development site.
-The site is crossed by a water main for which protection measures, either in the form of an easement and / or diversion may be required Waste : Initial Comments for Candidate Sites in the Ward : Proposed developments in this ward ultimately drain to our Gowerton Waste Water Treatment Works.
-Based on the cumulative growth information provided for the residential, employment and the residential element of mixed sites, our assessment equates to a population in excess of circa 35,000 people.
+The site is crossed by a water main for which protection measures, either in the form of an easement and / or diversion may be required.
+Waste: Initial Comments for Candidate Sites in the Ward: Proposed developments in this ward ultimately drain to our Swansea Bay Waste Water Treatment Works.
+Based on the cumulative growth information provided for the residential, employment and the residential element of mixed sites, our assessment equates to a population in excess of circa 40,000 people.
 If all this growth is to be promoted in its entirety, then we will need to plan for future investment plans at the appropriate time.
+Site Specific Comments on the Draft Proposals Map: No problems envisaged with the public sewerage system for domestic foul flows from this proposed development site.
+Swansea Bay Waste Water Treatment Works capacity - ok.
+Western Power There is currently spare transformation capacity at each of the substation, which may be able to accommodate future load growth Coal Authority No coal mining legacy features identified by the Coal Authority.